 Mentor-Led Field Work/Immersions Capstone (3 credits)

-In consultation with the Director of Field Education and the Coordinator of the CSSC program, participants choose a broad sector or area of interest in which to focus their work (such as economics, ecology, social justice) and are paired with a mentor active in that field.
+In consultation with the Director of Community Engaged Learning, participants choose a broad sector or area of interest in which to focus their work (such as economics, ecology, social justice) and are paired with a mentor active in that field.
 Those already working in some area of social changemaking may apply to have that work count toward these credit hours for the program.
 In some cases, a participant may choose to combine a series of immersive learning/internship experiences for the required field work credits.

 FERS 3001, Social Change Field Work/Immersion, Capstone Course (3.0 credits)